KalashdeepAsati/IOT-Enabled-SOLAR-WATER-PURIFIER/README.md

 ## 📖 About The Project

-[cite_start]Access to clean and safe drinking water remains a significant global challenge, with the "silent crisis" of water contamination disproportionately affecting rural populations[cite: 54, 56, 57]. [cite_start]In rural Madhya Pradesh, nearly 36.7% of drinking water samples were found not potable, often harboring dangerous levels of invisible dissolved minerals and microbiological pathogens[cite: 86, 92]. [cite_start]Because communities heavily rely on visual judgment—assuming clear water is safe—they remain unaware of these hidden threats[cite: 63, 64].
+Access to clean and safe drinking water remains a significant global challenge, with the "silent crisis" of water contamination disproportionately affecting rural populations.In rural Madhya Pradesh, nearly 36.7% of drinking water samples were found not potable, often harboring dangerous levels of invisible dissolved minerals and microbiological pathogens.Because communities heavily rely on visual judgment—assuming clear water is safe—they remain unaware of these hidden threats.

-[cite_start]This project delivers an autonomous, decentralized water purification unit designed to shift the paradigm from reactive assumptions to proactive health management[cite: 88]. [cite_start]By combining advanced sequential filtration with an Internet of Things (IoT) monitoring framework, the system provides an unambiguous digital readout of water quality, ensuring "verifiable safety" in regions without access to laboratory testing[cite: 62, 93, 94].
+This project delivers an autonomous, decentralized water purification unit designed to shift the paradigm from reactive assumptions to proactive health management.By combining advanced sequential filtration with an Internet of Things (IoT) monitoring framework, the system provides an unambiguous digital readout of water quality, ensuring "verifiable safety" in regions without access to laboratory testing.

 ## ✨ Key Features & Technical Specs

-* [cite_start]**☀️ 100% Off-Grid Energy Harvesting:** The system is powered by a 12V 25W polycrystalline solar panel operating with a solar-priority model[cite: 202]. [cite_start]In regions like Sehore, it generates approximately 110 Wh daily, ensuring sustained power for the 15W operational load[cite: 200, 204]. [cite_start]Energy is buffered by a high-density 12V 7AH Lithium Polymer (Li-Po) battery, which offers an 85% depth-of-discharge and maintains an energy buffer sufficient for three days of autonomous operation[cite: 201, 293].
+* [cite_start]**☀️ 100% Off-Grid Energy Harvesting:** The system is powered by a 12V 25W polycrystalline solar panel operating with a solar-priority model.In regions like Sehore, it generates approximately 110 Wh daily, ensuring sustained power for the 15W operational load.Energy is buffered by a high-density 12V 7AH Lithium Polymer (Li-Po) battery, which offers an 85% depth-of-discharge and maintains an energy buffer sufficient for three days of autonomous operation.

-* [cite_start]**💧 Sequential Filtration & Total Dynamic Head (TDH):** A 24V DC booster pump generates a calculated TDH of 4.0 meters (accounting for 2.5m vertical lift and 1.5m frictional losses) to drive water through the filters[cite: 195, 197]. [cite_start]The sequence deliberately routes water through a Granular Activated Carbon filter first (for odor/chemical adsorption), followed by a 5-micron PP sediment filter to protect the downstream UV-C quartz sleeve from particulate fouling[cite: 187, 416, 417].
+* **💧 Sequential Filtration & Total Dynamic Head (TDH):** A 24V DC booster pump generates a calculated TDH of 4.0 meters (accounting for 2.5m vertical lift and 1.5m frictional losses) to drive water through the filters.
+The sequence deliberately routes water through a Granular Activated Carbon filter first (for odor/chemical adsorption), followed by a 5-micron PP sediment filter to protect the downstream UV-C quartz sleeve from particulate fouling.

-* [cite_start]**🦠 11W UV-C Germicidal Sterilization:** An 11W UV-C module destroys the genetic core (DNA/RNA) of microbial cells, providing 100% pathogen inactivation[cite: 157]. [cite_start]Firmware logic dynamically controls pump flow to guarantee adequate UV exposure time[cite: 393].
+* **🦠 11W UV-C Germicidal Sterilization:** An 11W UV-C module destroys the genetic core (DNA/RNA) of microbial cells, providing 100% pathogen inactivation.
+Firmware logic dynamically controls pump flow to guarantee adequate UV exposure time.

-* [cite_start]**🔋 Nutritional Restoration:** The system features a specialized Mineral Remineralization Cartridge that bridges the "demineralization gap" by reintroducing essential calcium and magnesium ions into the purified water[cite: 160, 161].
+* **🔋 Nutritional Restoration:** The system features a specialized Mineral Remineralization Cartridge that bridges the "demineralization gap" by reintroducing essential calcium and magnesium ions into the purified water.

-* [cite_start]**📡 Real-Time IoT Telemetry & Alert Logic:** An Arduino Nano continuously polls a Gravity TDS probe and an optical IR turbidity sensor[cite: 189]. [cite_start]Utilizing median filtering algorithms and temperature compensation to strip signal noise, the system displays data locally on a 16x2 I2C LCD[cite: 370, 371]. [cite_start]An ESP8266 simultaneously pushes HTTP-GET requests to a private ThingSpeak cloud dashboard for remote municipal monitoring[cite: 390, 391].
+* **📡 Real-Time IoT Telemetry & Alert Logic:** An Arduino Nano continuously polls a Gravity TDS probe and an optical IR turbidity sensor.
+Utilizing median filtering algorithms and temperature compensation to strip signal noise, the system displays data locally on a 16x2 I2C LCD.
+An ESP8266 simultaneously pushes HTTP-GET requests to a private ThingSpeak cloud dashboard for remote municipal monitoring.

-* [cite_start]**🌡️ Thermal Insulation Housing:** The entire system is enclosed in a custom 2x1x1 feet red plywood cabinet[cite: 183]. [cite_start]Plywood was explicitly selected over standard plastics for its superior thermal insulation, which keeps the internal ambient temperature below 45°C, protecting the Li-Po battery and logic components from thermal runaway[cite: 164, 410, 412].
+* **🌡️ Thermal Insulation Housing:** The entire system is enclosed in a custom 2x1x1 feet red plywood cabinet.
+Plywood was explicitly selected over standard plastics for its superior thermal insulation, which keeps the internal ambient temperature below 45°C, protecting the Li-Po battery and logic components from thermal runaway.

 ## 🛠️ Tech Stack & Hardware